IBM/Portfolio-compute/README.md

 ## 4. Configure .env file

-Create a `.env` file in the root directory of your clone of the project repository by copying the sample `.env.example` file using the following command:
+Create a `.env` file in the root directory of your clone of the project repository by copying the sample `.env.example` file using the following command in terminal:

   ```none
   cp .env.example .env
   ```

   **NOTE** Most files systems regard files with a "." at the front as hidden files.
-If you are on a Windows system, you should be able to use either [GitBash](https://git-for-windows.github.io/) or [Xcopy](https://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/xcopy.mspx?mfr=true)
+If you are on a Windows system, you should be able to use either [GitBash](https://git-for-windows.github.io/) or [Xcopy](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/xcopy)

-You will need to update the credentials with the IBM Cloud credentials for each of the services you created in [Step 2](#2-create-bluemix-services).
+You will need to update the credentials with the IBM Cloud credentials for each of the services you created in [Step 2](#2-create-ibm-cloud-services).

 The `.env` file will look something like the following: